chunleng/cv/index.md

 ## Professional Summary

 Throughout my career, I have been working with good people on data-related projects.
-In recent projects, my company has given me the opportunities to lead and manage in the area of human management, technical design, and project planning.
+I have been given the opportunities to lead and manage many interesting projects involving various data such as e-commerce search logs, digital advertising logs and auto-driving images.

 ### Specialized In

-Web Architecture Design and Development, Data Engineering
+Data Engineering, Web Architecture Design and Development

 ## Awards